Hope Center FAQ

 12.How long does it take to get an appointment?

 That depends on how flexible you can be with appointment times.
 If you must have late afternoon appointments, that takes longer, as most people who work outside the home and/or school children/adolescents prefer those.
-Normally, one of our therapists can see you within a week.
+Also, telehealth appointments can typically be schdedulted more quickly than in-office appointments.
+Normally, one of our therapists can see you within a week to two weeks.
 We try to accommodate emergency appointments as soon as possible and, if all else fails, consult with you by phone to help you get help promptly.

 13. What are your hours?

-Normally, we see clients between the 9 A.M. and 6 P.M Monday through Thursday, and 9 A.M. to 12 noon on Friday.
+Normally, we see clients between the 9 A.M. and 6 P.M Monday through Thursday.
 In cases of urgent need, we occasionally see clients a little earlier or later than that.
 We do not have weekend hours.

 14. What if I have a emergency after hours or on a weekend?